stephanr/lil-pids/README.md

 It'll watch the file so every time you update it, old processes no longer referenced from the file will be shutdown and any new ones will be spawned.

+Reloading the file is delayed to avoid problems that occur when the file is first deleted and then rewritten.

-lil-pids will forward all stdout, stderr to its own stdout, stderr prefixed with the process id.
+lil-pids will forward all stdout, stderr to its own stdout prefixed with date/time, type (out/err) and the process id.

 It will also tell you when a command has been spawned, exited and finally it will restart processes when the crash/end.